3liz/docker-qgis-build/README.md

 By default, create a multi-stage build environment for ubuntu 20.04.

+Multi stage build provide a much smaller image that a full build image with all dependencies: 1.21 Go for final multi-stage build against 6.06 Go for a vanilla build image.

 To build another environment use the `TARGET` variable, the dockerfile `Dockerfile.<target>` must exists:

 To build a specific version (branch/tag) of Qgis, use the `QGIS_VERSION` variable: